rmscode/binary-garden/docs/networking/subnetting.md

 !!! example

     The wildcard mask of 0.0.0.254 applied to the IP address 10.10.10.2 will match even numbered IP addresses 10.10.10.0, 10.10.10.2, 10.10.10.4 etc.

+!!! note

+    THIS EXAMPLE SEEMS WRONG.
+CANT REMEMBER WHERE I COPIED FROM.